groupserver/gs.profile.base/README.txt

-This is the code for the basics of associating email addresses with user profiles: adding, removing, and fetching.
+This is the code for the basic code for providing a profile on GroupServer.

-The complexities of verifying email addresses is handled in gs.profile.email.verify.